UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## =============================

-- Make it so starting-items are unlocked FASTER.
-(after defeating S-ball, ALL starter-items should be unlocked.)
-(Players dont wanna grind, man.)

 - Create DAILY run:
 - Randomize shop (Start with custom/special shop slots)
     - discounted-shop, all prices 50% off